For more up to date information and news on our project and to access materials, please visit the ADVANCEGeo website hosted by SERC.

 Jennifer Wenner is Prof. of Geology at UW-Oshkosh and NAGT Executive Committee Member.
 She served as co-PI on two NSF CCLI grants and has worked with SERC on several educational programs, including leading workshops for faculty on teaching quantitative skills.

-Project Press: (Go to our SERC website for the most recent news)
+Press: (Please visit the ADVANCEGeo website for the most recent project news)

 - “UW geographer leads initiative against sexual harassment” by Greg Bump.
 Published 7 August 2017